Jake Rylatt

 Education

-Jake has a diverse practice within the field of Education Law, and he has appeared in the Upper Tribunal in a number of complex and important cases concerning Education, Health and Care Plan (“EHCP”) appeals and disability discrimination claims, such as: LK v London Borough of Camden (2022) (judicial conduct and “overprovision”); London Borough of Southwark v WE [2021] UKUT 241 (AAC) (waking day curriculum); TH v Essex County Council (2021) (school refusal); and F v Responsible Body of W School [2020] UKUT 112 (AAC) (strike out of discrimination claims).
-Jake is often instructed to advise and appear in judicial review claims, and has experience in civil claims against educational institutions and regulators, and is more frequently being asked to advise institutions on issues of governance and safeguarding.
-He has also appeared before, and/or acted as a clerk to, a range of ad hoc decision-making bodies in respect of school admissions, exclusions, and transport.
+Jake also frequently appears in the First-tier Tribunal on complex challenges to decisions concerning EHCPs and disability discrimination claims.
+Following such cases, or sometimes having not been previously involved, Jake has appeared in the Upper Tribunal in a number of technical and important cases such as: LK v London Borough of Camden (2022) (judicial conduct and “overprovision”); London Borough of Southwark v WE [2021] UKUT 241 (AAC) (waking day curriculum); TH v Essex County Council (2021) (school refusal); and F v Responsible Body of W School [2020] UKUT 112 (AAC) (strike out of discrimination claims).

 Inquests and Inquiries